-- 5.1.1 A range of ecosystem services, non-timber and timber forest resources and products that could strengthen and diversify the local economy are identified.
-(Adapt) - 5.1.2 Consistent with management objectives and within the limits of The Organization's tenure rights, some of the resources, products and services identified in Indicator 5.1.1 are produced and/or made available for others to produce, as a means to strengthen and diversify the local economy.
-(Adapt) - 5.1.3 When The Organization makes FSC promotional claims regarding the provision of ecosystem services, Annex D regarding additional requirements is followed.
-(Optional) (Adopt)
+- 5.1.1 A range of ecosystem services, non-timber and timber forest resources and products that could strengthen and diversify the local economy are identified. - 5.1.2 Consistent with management objectives and within the limits of The Organization's tenure rights, some of the resources, products and services identified in Indicator 5.1.1 are produced and/or made available for others to produce, as a means to strengthen and diversify the local economy. - 5.1.3 When The Organization makes FSC promotional claims regarding the provision of ecosystem services, it is in conformance with the procedure FSC-PRO-30-006 on "Ecosystem Services Procedure: Impact Demonstration and Market Tools"